ResetSec/UrmiaCTF/Misc/Farewell/README.md

 ![Alt text](images/image-1.png)

-Well, that was it.. top left -> bottom right 1 for black and 0 for white.
+Well, that was it.. top left -> bottom right, 1 for black and 0 for white.

 Here's the [CyberChef](https://gchq.github.io/CyberChef/) breakdown of the solution.

 ![Alt text](images/image(1).png)